EU and family law

 - The child was not given an opportunity to be heard (except in urgent cases)

 - The judgment was given in the absence of a person who was not served with the documents instituting the proceedings in sufficient time and in such a way as to enable them to arrange for their defence

 - A person claiming that the judgment infringes their parental responsibility was not given the opportunity to be heard

 If you are applying to a court in another member state for recognition and enforcement, you are entitled to legal aid there if you were entitled in your own state.
 You may also get help from the Central Authority in the country where you are seeking recognition and enforcement.

 Child abduction is the unlawful removal or retention of a child.
 If you have custody of a child and your child is abducted to another member state, you may apply to that state for the return of the child.
 The courts of the member state to which the child has been abducted can only refuse return of the child in limited circumstances – for example, if there are not adequate safeguards to ensure that there is no serious risk that return would expose the child to harm.

 In general, the court must order the immediate return of the child.
-You can find out more in our document on international child abduction.
+You can find out more in our page on international child abduction.